74 years later, a pilot who crashed in France returns home

 But he never forgot about the pilot and his plane.
 He's not the only one.

-Frank Fazekas Jr. never knew his father.
-He was just 6 months old at the time of his crash, living with his mother in a tight-knit Hungarian community in Trenton, New Jersey.
+Frank Fazekas Jr. was just six months old at the time, living with his mother in a tight-knit Hungarian community in Trenton, New Jersey.

-His mother was the recipient of the telegram from the adjutant general: "The secretary of war desires me to express his deep regret that your husband Second Lieutenant Frank Fazekas has been reported missing in action," it began.

-It was she who received his personal effects, including $17.93, the money he left behind when he departed for his final mission, according to his Individual Deceased Personnel File.

 "For a lot of years I felt like I was trying to complete something for him ... the whole aviation thing, the flying, it was all cut short, I mean so abruptly at age 22."